Derek Pang

 He is President of the Friends of Scouting of Hong Kong.

 Legal career

 He was educated at the University of East Anglia (LLB, 1985), the University of Hong Kong (MPA, 1990), and Peking University (LLB, 1995).

 He was called to the English and Hong Kong Bar in 1986 and 1987 respectively.
-He joined the Hong Kong Legal Department as Crown Counsel in 1987 and was promoted to Deputy Principal Government Counsel in 1997.
+He joined the Hong Kong Legal Department as Crown Counsel in 1987, and was promoted to Deputy Principal Government Counsel in 1997.

 Judicial career

 In 2000, Pang was appointed a District Judge.
 He was subsequently appointed a Judge of the Court of First Instance of the High Court in 2009.
 He was made a Justice of Appeal of the Court of Appeal in 2015.

 On 21 September 2018, Pang was elected a Bencher of the Middle Temple.

+In May 2023, the Congressional-Executive Commission on China (CECC) of the United States Congress suggested the United States government imposing sanctions on Pang to counter the erosion of democratic freedoms in Hong Kong over his handling of Jimmy Lai's national security law case.